-IGH for B-Cell Chronic Lymphocytic Leukemia (B-CLL), Somatic Hypermutation Analysis
+IGH Somatic Hypermutation Analysis, B-Cell Chronic Lymphocytic Leukemia (B-CLL)

 Method Description Describes how the test is performed and provides a method-specific reference